Anal

 Patients who split are considered more difficult so I tried valiantly to hide my feelings.

 "Splitting" is most notably associated with Borderline Personality Disorder, a label that is often a euphemism for "I don't like this patient."
 Personality disorders are also called "axis II" disorders.
 When evaluating the psychiatric patient, a doctor tries to fill each of 5 categories, called the 5 axes.
 Axis I disorders include Bipolar Disorder, Schizophrenia, and Major Depression, among others.
 These are generally considered "not the patient's fault" or sometimes "biologically based."
 Treatment is generally covered by insurance.
-Axis II disorders include anti social personality disorder, borderline personality disorder, and dependant personality disorder.
+Axis II disorders include anti social personality disorder, borderline personality disorder, and dependent personality disorder.
 Axis II disorders are usually considered to be lifelong, and related to a patient's character.
 Someone with an "Axis II" problem is often considered to be someone with undesirable character traits.
 Axis II disorders are usually not covered by insurance.
 Axis III includes any medical problems, such as pneumonia or diabetes.
 Axis IV includes any social stressors the patient may have.
 Being a medical student might go in this category.
 Axis V is denoted by a number, from 1 to 100, which reflects the patient's over all function.
 A patient who is a 10 is likely confined to a hospital.
 Someone who scores 100 is able to function in the world.

 When a psychiatrist speaks of someone with "axis II issues" he or she usually means someone with "undesirable character traits."
 I learned in a subsequent psychiatry rotation that tattoos, sitting cross legged in a chair while speaking to a doctor, and attachment to a stuffed animal past the age of 15, are all indicative of axis II issues.